thibaultcha/lua-resty-mlcache/README.md

     -- ...

-    -- value: the value to cache (Lua scalar or table) -- nil: ignored for now - will be used in later versions of this module -- ttl: ttl for this value - will override `ttl` or `neg_ttl` if specified return value, nil, ttl end
+    -- value: the value to cache (Lua scalar or table) -- err: if not `nil`, will abort get(), which will return `value` and `err` -- ttl: ttl for this value - will override `ttl` or `neg_ttl` if specified return value, nil, ttl end
 ```

 This function **can** throw Lua errors as it runs in protected mode.
 Such
-errors thrown from the callback will be logged by this module for debug
+errors thrown from the callback will be returned as strings in the second
-purposes.
+return value `err`.

 When called, `get()` follows the below steps: